 Plan your perfect disaster recovery strategy on AWS:

 Below are a few axes on which to compare S3 Glacier against S3 Glacier Deep Archive.

 Amazon S3 Glacier vs Amazon S3 Glacier Deep Archive

-Cost is a key motivator for using S3 Glacier Deep Archive over the classic S3 Glacier.
-A GB of data in S3 Glacier Deep Archive costs only $0.00099 per month, meaning you can store a terabyte of data in Deep Archive for only $1.01 per month.
+A gigabyte of data in S3 Glacier Deep Archive costs only $0.00099 per month, meaning you can store a terabyte of data in Deep Archive for only $1.01 per month.

-While Deep Archive is very cheap, S3 Glacier is pretty cheap as well.
-A GB of data in S3 Glacier is charged at $0.004 per month.
-A terabyte in S3 Glacier will set you back about $4.10 per month.
+To put you in a perspective of how cheap this is, a GB of data in S3 Glacier, previously known as one of the cheapest storage solutions on the market, is charged at $0.004 per month.
+A terabyte in Amazon S3 Glacier will set you back about $4.10 per month.
 This is four times the cost of S3 Glacier Deep Archive, but it’s still only one-sixth the price of storage in S3 Standard.
-Further, there are additional benefits as discussed below.

-The classic S3 Glacier storage class has three options for your retrieval time:
+The classic Amazon S3 Glacier storage class has three options for your retrieval time:

-- Expedited: With Expedited retrieval, you can access your data within a few minutes.
-Expedited retrievals are priced at $0.03 per GB and $0.01 per request.
-This is the fastest and most expensive option.
+- Expedited: Expedited retrievals take a few minutes to access the data, and are priced at $0.03 per GB and $0.01 per request.
+This is the fastest and the most expensive option.

 - Standard: Standard retrieval makes your data accessible within 3-5 hours.
 Standard retrievals are priced at $0.01 per GB and $0.05 per 1000 requests.